Skip to main content

 • +Sized correctly for desk-and-laptop pregnancy use

-• +Organic cotton outer means it's comfortable against bare skin
+• +Organic cotton outer is comfortable against bare skin

 Cons